levibostian/AndroidBlanky/README.md

 # Getting started

+Project requires Java 9 or above because of running Robolectric.
+11 is recommended because it's a LTS release.
+Set the runtime version in the build configurations in Android Studio.

 The instructions below assume you are on a macOS machine and are comfortable with the command line.
 Are you on Windows or want to use a GUI?
 Feel free to make a pull request with the instructions!

 ```